Skip to main content

 Packaging & documents

-In accordance with IATA category perishables, we prepare all required documentation — including commercial invoice, packing list, and any export or certification requirements for China.
+According to IATA category perishables, we prepare all necessary documentation—including commercial invoice, packing list, and any export or certification requirements for China.

 3